 By Dylan Bruce

 Ever wish you had a little more support when choosing new varieties to grow in your garden or vegetable operation?
-How about more opportunities for learning, connection, and interaction with others during COVID?
-Our new Seed Collection Experience is just the ticket to learning while finding both connection and fun new seed options this year!
+How about more opportunities for connection and interaction with others during COVID?
+Our new Seed Collection Experience is just the ticket to finding connection and fun new seed options this year!

 The Seed Collections Experience was born from our desire to offer a themed growing experience with guidance from curator experts while also making collaborative trialing more accessible and fun.
 Seed Collections participants join a growing experience that includes seed, support throughout the growing season from their collection’s curator expert, and the opportunity to connect with growers to trial and experience a crop in community all while growing new varieties in the comfort of a home garden or farm.